tkareine/MiniFuture/README.md

 let featuredArticleXPath = "//*[@id='mp-tfa']"

 let result = loadURL(wikipediaURL)
+  /* Future composition (chaining): when this Future completes successfully,
+   * pass its result to a function that does more work, returning another
+   * Future.
+If this Future completes with a failure, the chain short-circuits
+   * and further flatMap methods are not called.
+Calls to flatMap are always
+   * executed in a queue worker thread.
+   */
   .flatMap { readXPathFromHTML(featuredArticleXPath, $0) }
+  /* Wait for Future chain to complete.
+This acts as a synchronization point.
+   */
   .get()

 if let success = result as?
 Success {